ghuckins/getstarted/README.md

 `pip install jupytext` and tell it to track._

-This command is going to track your notebook, stored at <notebook_path>, as a regular ipynb, a readable markdown (.md) file, and a runable python (.py) file, wow!
+This command is going to track your notebook, stored at <notebook_path>, as a regular ipynb, a readable markdown (.md) file, and a runnable python (.py) file, wow!

 ```bash
 $ jupytext --set-formats ipynb, py, md --sync <notebook_path>